maniospas/Blombly/docs/material/minimization.md

 <br>

-To identify equivalent code blocks in the simplest case, named variables are considered the same only if the have the same name.
+To identify equivalent code blocks in the simplest case, named variables are considered the same only if they have the same name.
 This restriction is applied because code blocks could be inlined within function calls or struct creation.
 Future implementations can seek to infer blocks that will never be inlined and let those anonymize some internal variables.

 <br>

-In addition to fixed variables, thought, parsing also creates intermediate ones.
+In addition to fixed variables, though, parsing also creates intermediate ones.
 For example, the expression `return x+y` is normally compiled to the following instructions.
 The first argument is the returned value of each operation, with *#* indicating no